Coach Larry Staley and Coach Libby Page

 I had the opportunity to sit down with these two remarkable men to talk about their story.
 What I found is that their history is inexorably linked to the development of Gifford and its efforts to elevate young people to be the best they can be.
 Many of the youth programs in Vero today have their roots in the efforts of these two men.

 Coach Larry Staley was raised in Vero Beach in a large, deeply religious family.
-Always a good athlete, he had the opportunity to go to college in North Carolina playing football, basketball and running track & field.
+Always a good athlete, he went to college in North Carolina playing football, basketball (this website has more information about where to buy the goal post at the best quality and price) and track & field.
 After college, Staley was training for the Olympics in track & field and planning to stay in NC.
-Unexpectedly, the 1980 US Olympic boycott and a phone call from his high school mentor, Vero Beach Coach Billy Wilson changed his path.
-Would he like to come coach with him at Vero Beach High School?
+The 1980 US Olympic boycott and an unexpected phone call from Coach Billy Wilson changed all that.
+Coach Wilson had been Staley’s coach and mentor at Vero Beach High School.
+On the call, Coach Wilson asked if him wanted to come be a coach with him at the Vero Beach High School?
 Staley jumped at the chance.

-Once back in Vero, Staley began coaching and searching for the best way to use his education degree.
+Once back in Vero, Staley was coaching and wondering how he was going to use his education degree.
 One day his uncle asked to meet him at the Gifford cemetery.
 Suspicious, but wanting to be respectful of his uncle, Staley arrived at the dark wooded area.
 “Would he like to have this”, his uncle asked, as he gestured to the dark, wooded land next to the cemetery.
 Not understanding completely, Staley said “yes, of course”.
 “Then come with me to the Matrons Hall tonight,” said his uncle.
 Little did he know there was a meeting that night of the Progressive Civic League with reporters from the Press Journal and a huge crowd.
-At the meeting, Uncle Richardson introduced Staley as the new “Recreation Guy”.
+At the meeting Uncle Richardson introduced Staley as the new “Recreation Guy”.
 The rest, as they say, is history.
 At the time, what is now Gifford Park was empty acres of Florida scrub and forest.
 After a vote and support by the city, a small field was cleared for softball and eventually, a second area was carved out for soccer.
 It was 1980 and these open fields, with no shelter, no drinking fountains, only the blazing hot sun, became Coach Staley’s office.
 He was young and passionate and wanted to help kids.
 It was the beginning of summer rec programs for kids in Gifford.
-For the next 20 years, summer in Gifford meant days at the park playing games, hanging out with friends and learning from two incredible role models.
+For the next 20 years, summer in Gifford meant spending every day at the park playing games, hanging out with friends and learning from two incredible role models.

 For many years, the summer rec program at Gifford Park was the only game in town.
-Many of the kids got their first job working for Coach Staley once they turned 15, including our very own Antoine Jennings.
+Many of the kids got their first job working for Coach Staley once they turned 15, including our very own Antoine Jennings!
 Once the Gifford Youth Achievement Center was built in 1998, Coach Staley’s rec department office moved into the building.
 Eventually, more summer programs in Vero became available, the rec department expanded, and kids began doing a variety of activities in the summer.
 When the Gifford Aquatic Center was built in 2003, Coach Staley became director of the aquatics program.
 His passion for kids has never wavered.
-Retiring just last year, he is still involved with the kids of Gifford and teaches a Senior Exercise program twice a week at GYAC.
-When not working with kids, Coach Staley can probably be found bowling, his favorite hobby.
+Retiring just last year, Staley is still involved with the kids of Gifford and teaches a Senior Exercise program at GYAC one day a week.
+When he’s not working with kids, Coach Staley can probably be found bowling, his favorite hobby.

 Please join us in honoring Coach Larry Staley and Coach Libby Page at our Unity Award Presentation on August 17th at 3pm at the Gifford Youth Achievement Center.
 The award ceremony will take place during the Annual Crossover Sheriff’s Exhibition.